 - If possible, address it to a person instead of “To whom it may concern.”
 Sometimes the contact person’s name is on the website or in the position description.
 More often, you will have to call the organization’s front desk or Human Resources department.
 In some cases, the job posting will tell you who to address your cover letter to so read the description very carefully.

 - Analyze the position description carefully and highlight key words and phrases.
-As with your resume, infuse these buzzwords into your document.
+As with your résumé, infuse these buzzwords into your document.

 - Try to match your experience and expertise to the job requirements point by point, selecting your strongest qualifications that match the position requirements.

 - Tailor your letter to each position and employer, underscoring your relevant skills and experience as well as your knowledge of and interest in the employer.
 Do not mass produce your cover letter; no two cover letters should contain the same wording and information!
 Companies will be able to identify if you have not written your cover letter with the specific role you are applying to in mind.